r-nikhil/instaconsult/README.md

 1)/login.
 Send username and password.
 (Uses PHP Sessions) POST request<br>
 2)/profile_client.
 Simply send a get request..
 I will display the data for the correct user who has logged in.
 If not logged in he will be redirected to /login.
 You have to change frontend also accordingly.<br>
 3)/open_project.
 GET Give project details of all the open projects available.<br>
-4)/open_project/id.
+4)/open_project/ids.
 GET Give project id there, I will retrieve project details.<br>
 5)/closed_project.
 GET Give project details of all the open projects available.<br>
-6)/closed_project/id.
+6)/closed_project/ids.
 GET Give project id there, I will retrieve project details.<br>
 7)/accepted_project.
 GET Give project details of all the open projects available.<br>
-8)/accepted_project/id.
+8)/accepted_project/ids.
 GET Give project id there, I will retrieve project details.<br>
 9)/deadline_project.
 GET Give project details of all the open projects available.<br>
-10)/deadline_project/id.
+10)/deadline_project/ids.
 GET Give project id there, I will retrieve project details.<br>
 11)/create_profile_client.
 PUT.
 See schema/code for all the details you have to give in json.<br>
 12)/create_profile_expert.
 PUT.
 See schema/code for all the details you have to give in json.<br>
+13)/profile_client:idq.
+GET.
+See schema/code for all the details you have to give in json.
+This is for one client accessing other client's profile.<br>
+14)

 The code quality now is very poor since being a novice I am experimenting with various methods.
 I dont want to waste time on write beautiful/easy to read code as of now.Once atleast a few modules are neatly working, I will organise stuff into libs, use redbeans, make functions.
 Please bear with this for sometime.
 Any doubt in the code, please PM me.